Built ca 1857 for Simeon Hall.

 Simeon Hall was, by his own account, a lumber dealer.
 City directories for 1852 & 1858 listed him as a ‘surveyor.
 This duality is a bit odd but not without warrant in Simeon’s case as he billed the city $13.28 for “lumber furnished for schools” in 1844 and he did survey new streets in the city as we shall see.
 He was born in Portland in 1781.
 It’s interesting to note as he died in 1870, Simeon Hall witnessed the end of the Revolution, the War of 1812.
 The Mexican War and the Civil War.
 Truly a window on the making of the nation.

 Simeon Hall lived his entire adult life in the same house on Cumberland Avenue.
 The site of this home is now under the parking lot between Chestnut and Stone Streets.
-He and his brother George, who lived around the corner on Chestnut, owned a large piece of property running all the way to the flats of back bay.
-They would, in the 1840’s, layout and plat Cedar Street from those holdings.
+He and his brother George, who lived around the corner on Chestnut, owned a large piece of property running all the way to the flats of Back Cove.
+They would, in the 1840s, lay out and platt Cedar Street from those holdings.

 The property for our subject had come to Simeon from his brother George in 1856.
 I’m not sure when George acquired it as it seems to have been connected to the estate of the Reverend Samuel Deane.
 Simeon sold the land, with the house, to Ann Freeman, his daughter, in 1858.
 He died in 1870.

-The house is a fairly conservative 2 bay by 2 storey brick block with an extending rear ell.
-The details are limited mostly to a dentil line at the cornice and italianate hoods of brick over the windows.
+The house is a fairly conservative 2 bay by 2 story brick block with an extending rear ell.
+The details are limited mostly to a dentil line at the cornice and Italianate hoods of brick over the windows.
 The street facade shows 2 recessed areas covering most of the wall into which the windows are set.
-These recessed segments create a simple pier and bay effect that is reminiscent of the brick Geek Revival work done in Portland in the 30’s and 40’s.
+These recessed segments create a simple pier and bay effect that is reminiscent of the brick Geek Revival work done in Portland in the ’30s and ’40s.
 Entry is on the ‘downhill’ side in the now enclosed porch.

 In the spring of 1903, James Hamilton purchased the next house up the street from the Farnsworths.
 At that time, it was discovered that the bay window stack on the side of the house, seen in the photo above, was actually on his land.
 The land for the bay was transferred to Georgia and can be seen as the 2′ x 10′ bump on the tax map.